 XP has 5 values:

-- Communication: It is very important to transfer the knowledge between team members to another through face-to-face discussion using a whiteboard or any drawing mechanism.
+- Communication: It is very important to transfer knowledge between team members another through face-to-face discussion using a whiteboard or any drawing mechanism.

-- Simplicity: The purpose of this is to avoid waste and do only absolutely necessary.
+- Simplicity: The purpose of this is to avoid waste and do only necessary.

 - Feedback: Through feedback, the team improves its productivity.

-- Courage: The team should have the courage to accept change, feedback, improve team effort.
+- Courage: The team should have the courage to accept change and feedback, and improve team effort.

-- Respect: Team should respect each other through a communication or accept feedback.
+- Respect: Team should respect each other through communication or accept feedback.